Study Abroad and ERASMUS

 Would you like to expand your geographical and other horizons by studying abroad for a semester or even for a whole year?

-"I was given the opportunity to take modules that we're not available at Keele, for example, 'Geographies of Canada' or a different G.I.S module to what is offered at Keele.
-This definitely broadened my perspective of my discipline and what I learnt out there informed my idea for my dissertation at Keele!"Read more
+"I was given the opportunity to take modules that were not available at Keele, for example, 'Geographies of Canada' or a different G.I.S module to what is offered at Keele.
+This definitely broadened my perspective of my discipline and what I learnt out there informed my idea for my dissertation at Keele!"Read more about Adam Peacock, Geography

 What is Study Abroad?